 Old Toby is alone, not wearing a wedding ring, and has to be convinced to come and see Rebecca.
 When he does arrive, he informs Randall that he “just talked to Jack and they’re on their way.”
 Just what in the heck is happening here?

 ➽ Adult Deja is pregnant and becoming a doctor!

 Our tater tot is having her own tater tot!
 When Adult Annie comes to pick up Adult Deja at the hospital where she is a medical intern and drive them to Uncle Kevin’s to see a dying Rebecca, we learn that Deja is knocked up and no one but Annie knows.
 Old Randall is going to FREAK when he learns he’s becoming a grandpa.

 The family gathers at Kevin’s house to begin their good-byes.

-“The family” includes: Old Randall and Old Beth (still happily married), Adult Tess, Old Toby, Kevin’s kids (!!), AND NICKY PEARSON.
+“The family” includes: Old Randall and Old Beth (still happily married), all three of Randall and Beth’s daughters, Old Toby, Uncle Nicky, Kevin, his wedding ring, and his twins.
 Randall is the first to go talk to his mother, who is in a hospice bed and suffering from dementia.
 The future does not look fun at all.
-At least it seems like Kevin and Randall have maybe made up?
-And Kevin’s twins are very cute?
-That’s not nothing in these dire circumstances!!

 The Way, Way Future: Adult Baby Jack (Blake Stadnik) falls for a waitress named Lucy (Auden Thornton), becomes a huge music star.